pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 diff --git a/src/assembler.cc b/src/assembler.cc
 index 98182514aa..f820cf6a75 100644
 ```
-#### 4. Mobifying the Internal assembler
+#### 4. Modifying the Internal assembler
+Once have the builtins in place to handle the taint propagation calls, it might be helpful to create some debug points in the assembler.
+This is a nice trick to dump debug information on builtin triggers.
+More so because in the assembler's scope, you are able to access some more internal information like `internal_buffer` and `static` states.
 ```
  src/assembler.cc                                   |    5 +
  src/assembler.h                                    |   11 +-
 ```
-The `/src/assembler.cc` file defines the aseemblers usually used by CSA for code generation.
+The `/src/assembler.cc` file defines the assemblers usually used by CSA for code generation.
 ```diff
 diff --git a/src/assembler.cc b/src/assembler.cc
 index 98182514aa..f820cf6a75 100644